 Usually, a life insurance policy is only active for as long as premiums are paid.
 When no premium is made when it is due, a policy may lapse/terminate.

-4. No beneficiary designation on file
+5. There is no beneficiary designation on file

 Many state laws automatically revoke a former spouse as a life insurance beneficiary on a policy.